peterthenelson/fiolin/docs/form.md

 **autofocusedValue?**: _string_

-> The autofocused component (identified by value) if any; only used to distinguish between multiple components with the same name.
+> The autofocused component (identified by value) if any; only used to distinguish between multiple components with the same name (e.g., RADIOs or BUTTONs)

 ## FiolinFormComponent =